Non-Alcoholic Fatty Liver Disese (NAFLD)

 Severe cirrhosis may cause jaundice, itchy skin, and swelling in the legs or abdomen.

-Doctors may also treat and optimise related conditions like high blood pressure, high cholesterol, diabetes, or obesity.
+Optimising control of related conditions like high blood pressure, high cholesterol, diabetes, or obesity with the above can be extremely beneficial